 Five additional PNNL papers received the Superior Papers honor:

 - “Tank Side Cesium Removal System Project and Technology Testing Activities.”
-Authors are Matt Landon, Kevin Ard, and Blake Chamberlain, Washington River Protection Services; David Herman and Daniel McCabe, Savannah River National Laboratory; Reid Peterson and Philip Shonewill, PNNL; Ian Pegg, Catholic University of America; Robert Wilson, INTERA; Tim Foley and Blake Nolan, Los Alamos National Laboratory; and Janet Diediker, Department of Energy (DOE).
+Authors are Matt Landon, Kevin Ard, and Blake Chamberlain, Washington River Protection Services; David Herman and Daniel McCabe, Savannah River National Laboratory; Reid Peterson and Philip Schonewill, PNNL; Ian Pegg, Catholic University of America; Robert Wilson, INTERA; Tim Foley and Blake Nolan, Los Alamos National Laboratory; and Janet Diediker, Department of Energy (DOE).

 - “Development of a Draft Safety Inspection Protocol for Rail Shipments of Spent Nuclear Fuel.”
 Authors are Steven Maheras, PNNL, and Erica Bickford, DOE.